2025-05-30 19:49:34 +00:00

 DNS Server Implementation

-Basic DNS Server Example
+Basic DNS Server Setup

-import { DnsServer } from '@push.rocks/smartdns';
+import { DnsServer } from '@push.rocks/smartdns/server';

 const dnsServer = new DnsServer({